What is Light Deprivation and How Can it Help My Garden?

 The most common type of cycle used is called a ‘12/12’ (pronounced ‘twelve-twelve’) because, as you’ve probably guessed, it involves 12 hours of natural sunlight followed by 12 hours of blackout conditions.
 The blackout conditions can either be provided manually by blocking off all sources of sunlight falling on a plantar automatically by use of a special system on a timer.

 Using an automatic system is more reliable, as it removes any element of human error and ensures the cycle will be as close to perfectly regular as you can achieve.
-The good news is that gardeners who want to experiment with light deprivation don’t have to invest in specialist light deprivation greenhouses to replace existing ones.
-You can retrofit light deprivation systems to current greenhouses and start using this technique today.
+The good news is that gardeners who want to experiment with light deprivation can purchase blackout light deprivation greenhouse kits that retrofit to current greenhouses, and start using this technique today.

 Why Ventilation Still Matters